grislyeye/grislyeye.com/posts/black-griffin-session-32.md

 </dd>
 </dl>

-<p>It is getting late, past dusk, and your stomachs growl.
-If you do not make it to the mess "hall" in the next half-hour or so, you'll miss the evening meal.</p>
+<p>It is getting late, past dusk, and Ba and Orin&#39;s stomachs growl.
+If they do not make it to the mess &quot;hall&quot; in the next half-hour or so, they&#39;ll miss the evening meal.</p>

 <dl>
 <dt>Ba'Raknul</dt>